LEYA-HSE/MEPTR/README.md

 Cross-domain adaptation of unimodal models.
 Each model leverages features and predictions from single-domain training, refined via cross-attention fusion between emotion and personality tasks.
 (Implemented within each respective modality trainer.)

 ### 3. **Multimodal Cross-Domain Training**
-Integration of unimodal cross-domain features and predictions into the Multimodal Cross-Domain Model (`fusion` branch), with the following key components:
+Integration of unimodal cross-domain features and predictions into the Multimodal Cross-Domain Model, with the following key components:

 - **Graph Attention Fusion:** integrates multimodal features by modeling inter-modality relationships.
 - **Task-Specific Query-Based Multi-Head Cross-Attention Fusion:** selectively attends to modality-specific embeddings, optimized separately for emotion and personality recognition.